Can Humans Eat Grass?

 ● Sap-Milk-colored or otherwise discolored sap.

-● Too Many Leaves-Any plants that have three leaves
+● Too Many Leaves-Stay away from plants that have three leaves

 ● Taste-Soapy or bitter taste.